On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: Coxeter Groups and Hyperbolic Geometry

 \subsubsection{Hyperbolic Coxeter groups}

-Let $W$ be a discrete reflection group on $\H^n$.
-If the fundamental chamber $P$, see Proposition~\ref{prop:Tits}, is of finite volume, then $W$ is a called a {\em hyperbolic Coxeter group}; if $P$ is moreover compact, then $W$ is called a {\em compact hyperbolic Coxeter group}, see~\cite{Ra06,Hu90,Da08}.
-Their associated root systems are respectively called {\em hyperbolic root systems} and {\em compact hyperbolic root systems}.
-These two classes of root systems can be characterized as strict subclasses of weakly hyperbolic root systems, see for instance \cite[\S9]{Dy12} or \cite[\S4.1]{DyHoRi13}.
-Let $(\Phi,\Delta)$ be a weakly hyperbolic root system, then \begin{itemize} \item $(\Phi,\delta)$ is {\em hyperbolic} if and only if $B$ restricts to a positive form on each proper faces of $\cone(\Delta)$, i.e. $-C\subseteq \conv(\h\Delta)$; an example is given in Figure~\ref{fig:4}
+We define two strict subclasses of weakly hyperbolic root systems, after \cite[\S9]{Dy12} or \cite[\S4.1]{DyHoRi13}.
+Let $W$ be a discrete reflection group on $\mathbb{H}^n$, and let $(\Phi,\Delta)$ be its associated (weakly hyperbolic) based root system.
+We say that \begin{itemize} \item $W$ is {\em hyperbolic}, and $(\Phi,\Delta)$ is a {\em hyperbolic} root system, if and only if $B$ restricts to a positive form on each proper face of $\cone(\Delta)$, i.e. $-C\subseteq \conv(\widehat\Delta)$ (an example is given in Figure~\ref{fig:4}); \item $W$ is {\em compact hyperbolic}, and $(\Phi,\Delta)$ is a {\em compact hyperbolic} root system, if and only if $B$ restricts to a positive definite form on each proper face of $\cone(\Delta)$, i.e. $-C\subseteq \textrm{int}(\conv(\widehat \Delta))$ (an example is given in Figure~\ref{fig:5}).